 Federal regulations allow for a student's financial aid budget to be increased in certain situations.
 The University of Kansas Medical Center will adjust a student's budget for reasonable educational expenses that exceed a student's financial aid budget.
 Each budget appeal will be reviewed on individual basis by the Department of Student Financial Aid.
 If a student is not satisfied with the decision, she or he can appeal either by a letter or in person to the Student Financial Aid Advisory Committee.
 Decisions of the Student Financial Aid Advisory Committee are final.
 The Director of Student Financial Aid retains the discretion of professional judgment, where permitted, in individual cases.

-In order to request a budget adjustment, please complete the appropriate form - either the 2013-2014 or the 2014-2015 Budget Adjustment Request Form or the 2013-2014 or the 2014-2015 Dependent Care Budget Adjustment Request Form.
+In order to request a budget adjustment, please complete the 2016-2017 Budget Adjustment Request Form or the 2016-2017 Dependent Care Budget Adjustment Request Form.
 Only expenses incurred during this academic year will be considered.

 Budget Adjustment Categories

 If the student or the student's family pays for dependent care by a provider, KUMC will increase the budget for the cost of the dependent care, not to exceed reasonable costs for dependent care in the community.
-Students must complete the 2013-2014 or the 2014-2015 Dependent Care Budget Adjustment Request form and provide the required documentation as specified on the form.
+Students must complete the 2016-2017 Dependent Care Budget Adjustment Request form and provide the required documentation as specified on the form.

 $1100/month for children Ages: Birth - 1 year of age